TeamGadget-JP/Cascadeur_Entangle_for_Unity/README.md

 8. Supports motions with root bone movement<br>
 9. Body-part Lerp implementation<br>
 10. Hybrid system with iClone facial animation<br>
-11. Prop transfer and synchronization (currently under development)<br>
+11. Prop transfer and synchronization<br>

 # What is Rig-Agnostic Synchronization?
 (Verification Stage)<br>
 By dynamically handshaking the bone hierarchy and bone names from Unity to Cascadeur,<br>